Comparative and superlative adjectives

 - Florence is much more interesting than Pisa.

-- My car is a lot more expensive than yours.
+- This car is a lot more expensive.

-We use the superlative form of an adjective or adverb to compare three or more things.
+We use the superlative form of an adjective or adverb to compare more than two things.

-After the superlative we use in before names of places or before singular words referring to groups of people (class, school, team, family, etc.)
+After the superlative we use in + names of places or singular words for groups of people (class, school, team, family, etc.)